tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/223477121-d4e6cdcc-80b1-411f-b540-57e0ccae8931.png)

-Hey, it did not even use GetCredentialsType here?
+Hey, it did not even use _GetCredentialsType_ here?
 Good catch!
 But is just because my browser had some cached credentials for this one, if I clear the cache and start again:

 ![image](https://user-images.githubusercontent.com/18376283/223478668-b917501b-54b0-43e7-9462-9544b74ce255.png)

 #### A note on the embedded database

-TeamsFiltration has an embedded database, which allows to store all enum, spraying or exfiltration attempts locally.
+TeamFiltration has an embedded database, which allows to store all enum, spraying or exfiltration attempts locally.
 If we look into it, we can see the results of our attempts which can be further used in the spraying module for instance!

 ![image](https://user-images.githubusercontent.com/18376283/224334665-b83eaea8-5c00-46e0-9e0a-08b377ebf5e6.png)

 Let's now dive into the tool and analyse the spraying part!

 ### Spraying

-We had a good overview of the enumeration capabilities but enumeration on its own is pointless, the goal is to generally try to gain access (unless you just want to sell login data) and spraying is an efficient way to do so.
+We had a good overview of the enumeration capabilities but enumeration on its own is pointless, the goal is to generally try to gain access (unless you just want to sell phishing/scam data) and spraying is an efficient way to do so.

 If you want to know more about password spraying and how to prevent it on Azure AD, have a look [here](https://www.microsoft.com/en-us/security/blog/2020/04/23/protecting-organization-password-spray-attacks/).

 #### Available spraying methods

-TeamFIltration proposes two main methods and several options for password spraying:
+TeamFiltration proposes two main methods and several options for password spraying:
 - Default method: using standard login method (regular user sign-ins)
 - Method 2: _AAD SSO_: this is a method discovered by SecureWorks, described [here](https://www.secureworks.com/research/undetected-azure-active-directory-brute-force-attacks), based on Azure AD single-sign on, and exploiting the target URI: https://autologon.microsoftazuread-sso.com//winauth/trust/2005/windowstransport.